Information on embargoes on Myanmar and how to apply for an export licence.

 - national and collective security of the UK and its allies

-There is currently an arms embargo and other restrictions in force on Burma.
+There is currently an arms embargo and other restrictions in force on Myanmar.
 This is an EU-imposed embargo which has been implemented in UK law.

 Export control updates

-If you intend to export to Burma you should keep yourself well informed of the current situation through the media and other information channels.
+If you intend to export to Myanmar you should keep yourself well informed of the current situation through the media and other information channels.

 An arms embargo is a ban on the export of arms and related material - ie military ammunition, weapons and goods - which may be imposed by a number of organisations, including the UN, The EU or the Organisation for Security and Co-operation in Europe.
 It may also be imposed at a national level.